cliffordp/cliff-wp-plugin-boilerplate/README.md

 The WordPress Plugin Boilerplate was started in 2011, by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
 In March of 2015, the project was handed over by Tom to Devin Vinson.

-This plugin boilerplate was created by [Clifford Paulick](https://github.com/cliffordp/) in 2018, as a fork of [WordPress Plugin Boilerplate with Namespace and Autoloader Support](https://github.com/karannagupta/WordPress-Plugin-Boilerplate), which forked the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) project to add support for Namespaces and Autoloading.
+This plugin boilerplate was created by [Clifford Paulick](https://github.com/cliffordp/) in 2018, as a fork of [WordPress Plugin Boilerplate with Namespace and Autoloader Support](https://github.com/karannagupta/WordPress-Plugin-Boilerplate), which forked the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) project to add support for Composer (including autoloading) and namespaces.

 # Contributing